sapan322/Raman-Cybersecurity-Portfolio/Build A Basic Home Lab/README.md

 ***Outcome***:
 - The installed REMnux provides a fully equipped environment for malware analysis, eliminating the need to manually find, install, and configure essential tools.

+## Update #4: **INetSim** set up.
+[INetSim](https://www.inetsim.org/) is a software suite designed to simulate common internet services in a controlled lab environment, allowing for the analysis of malware network behavior.

+### Installation & Configuration:
+1. **Modify INetSim Configuration on Remnux:**
+- Uncomment the `start_service` dns line to enable DNS server simulation.
+- Set the service bind address to 0.0.0.0 to listen on all interfaces.
+- Define the DNS default IP as the IP assigned by pfSense DHCP.
+2. **Start INetSim**:
+- Run `sudo inetsim` on Remnux.
+- If INetSim reports port conflicts, identify the conflicting service using netstat and resolve the issue.
+3. **Configure FlareVM Networking**:
+- Set the Preferred DNS Server to the IP address of Remnux in FlareVM’s network adapter settings.
+4. **Verification & Snapshot**:
+- Test INetSim functionality by attempting to resolve domain names and downloading simulated files.
+- Once verified, create a VM snapshot for future rollback.

+***Outcome***:
+- Malware executed on FlareVM will interact with INetSim’s simulated services on Remnux, allowing for safe analysis of network indicators without external exposure.